This is a tutorial for how to design and make easy Cricut pop up cards for all occasions.

 Glue – The main thing here is to pick a glue that doesn’t warp your paper.
 Here are some of my favorites:

-Templates – I’ve created a few ready-made Birthday and Thank you pop up card SVG and printable templates that are available for free in my resource library.
+Templates – These free pop-up card templates for Cricut cutting machines along with many other pop-up card SVG and printable templates are available for free in my resource library.

 How to Design Pop Up Cards in Cricut Design Space

 My recommendation for the easiest designs is to pick a non-cursive font that has thick lines and to type in all caps.
 This is a great starting font just to practice the concept.
 Cricut Design Space actually has quite a few of these fonts are that both interesting but not so complex that it doesn’t work for pop-up text.